Product Liability Insurance 101

 Depending on the outcome of the case, money may be awarded to the party that filed the claim for compensatory loss (including medical costs, economic damages and attorney’s fees) or punitive damages (designed to deter the defendant from repeating the action that caused the damage).
 At times, these serious product liability insurance claims have and can put organizations out of business because the awarded damages are so large.

 Product liability insurance only covers liability claims and lawsuits arising from a third-party injury or property damage incident because of the product you sell or manufacture.
-It doesn’t cover any damages that your employees incur or other damages to a third-party not related to the actual product you sell and manufacture.
+It doesn’t cover any damages your employees incur or other damages to a third party unrelated to the product you sell and manufacture.

-For example, if a customer suffers an allergy reaction from a vitamin you sell, product liability insurance covers the costs related to the bodily injury.
-However, if a customer suffers a slip-and-fall accident on your premise, product liability insurance doesn’t cover the medical expenses and settlement awards.
+For example, if customers suffer an allergic reaction from a vitamin you sell, product liability insurance covers the costs related to the bodily injury.
+However, if a customer suffers a slip-and-fall accident on your premises, product liability insurance doesn’t cover the medical expenses and settlement awards.

 Product liability insurance also doesn’t cover claims associated with negligence or failure to provide the service as promised.

-It depends on the type of coverage you have and how much coverage you have.
-A robust, comprehensive insurance policy will be more expensive than a basic package.
-You might also pay more for product liability insurance if your business is bigger.
-It’s important to know that commercial general liability insurance might not always include product liability insurance, so it’s essential to check with your insurance provider first.
+It depends on the type of product liability coverage you have and how much coverage you have.
+A comprehensive product liability insurance policy will be more expensive than a basic package.
+You might also pay more for professional liability insurance if your business is bigger.
+It’s important to know that a commercial general liability insurance policy might not always include product liability insurance, so checking with your insurance company first is essential.

 - Annual and projected revenue